RosalynMoran/Bifurcation_EndemicCovid19/README.md

 Code used to generate the results and figures in the paper in scripts:

-SPM12 is required to reproduce these results.
+SPM12 is required to reproduce these results (https://www.fil.ion.ucl.ac.uk/spm/covid-19/#software).

-Version SPM12 Toolbox files in spm_version_files
+Version SPM12 Toolbox files used for this work found in spm_version_files

 To Run Model: